Attendance Reporting and Grading

 Delaware Tech's Attendance Expectations for Students

-In the event physical attendance is not possible, attendance may also be fulfilled by contacting the instructor in advance of the missed class and submitting missed work and/or other academic assignments as defined by the instructor.
+In the event that participation in a scheduled course meeting is not possible, attendance may be fulfilled by contacting the instructor in advance of the missed class session and submitting missed work and/or other academic assignments as defined by the instructor.

 Excessive Unexcused Absences

 If a student does not notify the instructor when missing class and/or does not complete make-up work/assignments as directed by the instructor, the student will be counted with unexcused absence(s).
 If these absences become excessive, then further action will be taken.

 Attendance is met through any of the following forms of academic engagement:

 - Physically attending class on campus or via Zoom

 - Physically attending any course-related activity where there is direct interaction between the student and instructor

 - Submitting an academic assignment (graded or ungraded)

 - Participating in an interactive tutorial, webinar, or other interactive computer-assisted instruction

 - Participating in a study group, group project, or online discussion that is assigned by the instructor